+2.14.1 MARKET ASSESSMENT, TIMES OF UNCERTAINTY (COVID-19 PANDEMIC) & VALUATION COMMENTARY OVERVIEW

+The outbreak of the pandemic COVID-19 a year on remains a material factor in daily life and uncertain economic trends globally and in the middle east, though KSA has remained fairly resilient with PIF - sovereign wealth fund going from strength to strength.
+Through the unprecedented trial over the Coronavirus COVID-19 and the global spread of the virus, it has meant a significant impact on global financial markets as geographies experience continued spread and increase of pandemic cases.
+This has meant a global shutdown/lockdown of economies with most sectors affected.

-2.14.1 MARKET ASSESSMENT, TIMES OF UNCERTAINTY (COVID-19 PANDEMIC) & VALUATION COMMENTARY OVERVIEW financial markets.
-Travel restrictions have been implemented by many countries across the globe.
+The outbreak of the Novel Coronavirus (COVID-19), declared by the World Health Organization (WHO) as a "Global Pandemic" back on 11 March 2020, has impacted global financial markets.
+Travel restrictions have been implemented by many countries across the globe and continues to be restricted travel throughout 2021.
 Market activity is being impacted in many sectors.

-At a time of unprecedented trial over the Coronavirus COVID-19 and the global spread of the virus, it has meant a significant impact on global financial markets as geographies experience continued spread and increase of pandemic cases.
-This has meant a global shutdown/lockdown of economies with most sectors affected.

-The outbreak of the Novel Coronavirus (COVID-19), declared by the World Health Organization (WHO) as a "Global Pandemic" on 11 March 2020, has impacted global

 Prior to the global rapid spread of the virus and the announcement by the KSA authorities of an initial indefinite lockdown, the KSA real estate market was in a healthy position with many analysts predicting a strong 2020 for real estate (vision 2020) with the positive activity and investment by the government unveiling a number of reforms, including recent facilitation of the tourism visa, where citizens of 49 countries are now able to apply e-visas and holders of Schengen, UK or US visas are eligible for visas on arrival.

-Also the government has now allowed the full foreign ownership of retail and wholesale operations along with previously opening up of the Tadawul Stock Market to foreign investment supported by current energy reforms, cutting subsidies, creating jobs, privatising state-controlled assets and increasing private sector contribution to the country's economy, etc. With all the opportunities throughout the Kingdom and the creation of the Giga projects, there was an ambitious resilience which was suddenly shutdown overnight due to the initial lockdown period.
-Presently the whole of the KSA is on a 24-hour lockdown given that Coronavirus cases have passed 39,000 (thirty-nine thousand).
-With all the current uncertainty, market stagnation and short-term challenges whereby force majeure (as a result of the pandemic's cause beyond anyone's reasonable control) has created inactivity in the real estate market with the market currently at a standstill.

-Given as mentioned above the KSA market's ambitions and resilience, we understand investor sentiment remains strong as it was prior to the virus pandemic and the KSA was on an upward course showing growth in the last quarter of 2019 after a period of subdued market conditions.
+Also, the government has now allowed the full foreign ownership of retail and wholesale operations along with previously opening up of the Tadawul Stock Market to foreign investment supported by current energy reforms, cutting subsidies, creating jobs, privatising state-controlled assets and increasing private sector contribution to the country's economy, etc. With all the opportunities throughout the Kingdom and the creation of the Giga projects, there was an ambitious resilience which was suddenly shutdown overnight due to the initial lockdown period.
+With all the current uncertainty, market stagnation and short-term challenges whereby force majeure (as a result of the pandemic's cause beyond anyone's reasonable control) had created inactivity.
+As mentioned above the KSA market's ambitions and resilience, we understand investor sentiment remains strong as it was prior to the pandemic and the KSA was on an upward course showing growth in the last quarter of 2019 after a period of subdued market conditions.

 The current global crushing of liquidity in economies will have impact on markets and real estate market and this maybe the case with many economies across the globe; however, the KSA market has shown resilience in previous years through a period of downward trend (2016-18), a correction allowing for the market to bottom out with 2019 experiencing growth in the first quarter and subdued market conditions throughout 2019.
 The latter part of Q4 - 2019 saw positive growth with strong investor appetite, though the market lacking good quality stock.
-Now with the Saudi government confirming a stimulus package of SAR 120 billion, we understand the market will bounce back with investors underlying strong appetite.
+Now with the Saudi government confirming a stimulus package of SAR 120 billion plus, we understand the market will bounce back with investors underlying strong appetite.
 This will delay any evidence in the short term of declining prices and with the government stimulus will assist any short-term losses on transactions, private and public funds, although will need to be sustained in the short-term.